Graphics & Finishing Touches

 • Type QR Code into the search field and then press enter on your keyboard.

-• Click on the white QR Code icon on the top left of the grid of search items.
-Apps option on navigation bar
+• Click on the black and white QR Code icon in the top left of the grid of search items and then click on the Open button that will appear.
+QR code

 • Paste your shortened Bitly URL - (https://bit.ly/dsc-infographic-meditate){:target=”_blank”} - into the while field that appears, and then click on the teal Generate code button.